 They Get Dirty Easily

 Unfortunately, flat-roof solar panels get dirty easily.
-This is because they are mounted on a flat surface, leaving no room for rainwater to wash off the dirt and debris accumulating.
+This is because they are mounted flat, leaving no room for rainwater to wash off the dirt and debris accumulating.

 They are More Susceptible to Destruction by Wind